MedatechUK/Medatech.APY/docs/serial.md

 ```

-## Serialisation?
+### Serialisation?

 Serialisation is converting an object to a text representation of itself.

 De-Serialisation is converting the text representation back into an object.

-## Object?
+### Object?

-An object is an heirarchy of properties, that defines the structure and content of the data being shared.
+An object is an heirarchy of properties, that defines both the structure and content of the data it will store.

 Imagine a simple order class with 2 properties:
 - the customer